What loans are available for assisted living and seniors housing facility purchases, refinances, construction, or bridge in 2021?

 The SBA 7a and 504 loan programs are well suited for Assisted Living Facility acquisition financing or refinancing.
 These loan products often offer attractive choices for borrowers as loans may be granted up to 90% of the purchase price.
 The actual amount loaned will depend on the creditworthiness of the borrower and the financial strength of the business.
 These loans amortize over 25 years and usually come with a 3-year prepayment penalty.
 They are typically used for smaller projects as the loans are often capped at $10 million. (regulatory changes will cause this to fluctuate) SBA will also allow the upfront fees to be included in the general loan amount.

 USDA B&I for Seniors Housing and Assisted Living Facility Financing

-In addition to strong personal credit, the lender will be interested in the following elements when examining a loan request for seniors housing.
+In addition to strong personal credit, the lender will be interested in the following elements when examining a loan request for senior housing.

 - Positive Trend.
 Nothing scares lenders more than negative sales and earnings trends in a business or its industry.
 Conversely, a pronounced positive trend is a thing of beauty to a lender.
 They may look back several years to see how the business performed through past economic cycles.

 - Business Plan.
 Buyers are required to submit a basic business plan for the senior care business they are acquiring.
 Lenders want to see an intimate understanding of the business and industry.
 In most cases, a plan calling for modest growth and incremental change is the safest bet.